MakrisJr/GEMS/README.md

-# 🍄 GEMS — Genomic & Experimental Metabolic Suite
+# GEMS — Genomic & Experimental Metabolic Suite

-GEMS is an end-to-end platform for **fungal metabolic model reconstruction**, **ML-driven growth-condition optimisation**, and **geometry-aware fermentation design using polytope sampling**.
+GEMS is an end-to-end platform for **fungal metabolic model reconstruction**, **ML-driven growth-condition optimisation**, and **geometry-aware optimisation design using polytope sampling**.
 It combines a ModelSEED-based genome-scale model (GEM) pipeline, a trained multi-target regressor, and a convex-geometry analysis layer for four industrial fungal strains.

 ---